rianaminocher/reproducibility-analysis/readme.md

 The `model.stan` file contains the model code, and is called by the `analysis.R` script.

+## The support folder

+The `support` folder contains files that are supplementary to the main analysis.

-The folder `support` contains two additional scripts, which are supplementary to, but not part of the analysis.
-The script `pps.R` is a prior predictive simulation, to verify reasonable behaviour of model priors.
+The `bib` folder contains a list of our full sample of publications.

+The script `pps.R` contains code to perform the prior predictive simulation, to verify reasonable behaviour of model priors.

+The script `robustness-checks.R` performs a series of alternative analyses on the same data, to verify that our analysis choice does not bias our results.
+This scripts executes the models `robustness-checks-m1.stan`,  `robustness-checks-m2.stan` and  `robustness-checks-code-availability.stan`.

 The script `sample.R` contains information on our justification of the sample size for the subset.

+These scripts produce figures and tables which are stored to the `output` folder.

+The `protocols` folder contains information we circulated amongst research team members on coding data, the template protocol for recording data and the data request template.

 ## About the data